StigNygaard/lastfm-widgets/services/README.md

 Running the Last.fm widget purely client-side means exposing your Last.fm API key to the public.
 This backend proxy sits between the frontend widget and Last.fm's Audioscrobbler API to avoid that, along with a few other practical problems.

+You should pretty easily be able to get your own proxy API up and running on [Deno Deploy](https://deno.com/deploy) by following the instructions here.

 ## Why a proxy is strongly recommended

 1. **API key isolation** — the key lives only in server/edge environment variables and is never sent to the client.
 2. **CORS handling** — Last.fm's API does not return permissive CORS headers by default.
 The proxy injects `Access-Control-Allow-Origin` based on a configurable hostname whitelist.
 3. **Caching and throttling** — Last.fm's API has intermittent downtime and aggressive rate limiting.
 The proxy caches the last successful response and serves it (stale-while-revalidate) when upstream requests fail.
 A hibernate mode also pauses outgoing requests entirely after a rate-limit response, to avoid getting the API key banned.

-Three implementations exist, functionally identical: Two Deno versions and a Cloudflare Workers port.
+Three implementations exist, functionally identical: Two Deno variants and a Cloudflare Workers version.

 ---

 ## Option 1: Deno KV or in-memory (both Deno Deploy compatible)

 The default proxy-cache when deploying this project is Deno KV.
 Implementation is in `proxy-api-kv.ts` and the cache state is held in a key-value database.
 Alternatively, you can choose to use in-memory cache, which is implemented in `proxy-api-mem.ts`.
-KV is generally to be preferred when possible, but there's a monthly write-limit for KV-values if you are hosting on, for example, Deno Deploy.
-And if the limit becomes a problem, the in-memory implementation is good to have as a fallback option.
+KV is generally to be preferred when possible, but there are a monthly read and write limits for KV-values if you are hosting on, for example, Deno Deploy.
+And if the limits become a problem, the in-memory implementation is good to have as a fallback option.

 Also, KV is still considered an 'in development' technology.
 But it has existed for a while and seems reliable – at least for non-critical use.

 ### Setup using Deno Deploy

 1. Fork/clone this repository and push it to your own GitHub account.
-2. Create a new project on [Deno Deploy](https://deno.com/deploy) linked to your repo.
+2. Create a new project on [Deno Deploy](https://deno.com/deploy) linked to your repository.
 3. Set the entrypoint to `main.ts`.
 4. *Only needed for KV:* Go to "Databases" configuration for the created Deno Deploy project and attach a Deno KV database to the project.
 5. Set the following environment variables in the Deno Deploy project settings: